rust-lang/reference/src/tokens.md

 > &nbsp;&nbsp; | `0x` `_`<sup>\*</sup> _end of input or not HEX_DIGIT_\
 > &nbsp;&nbsp; | DEC_LITERAL ( .
 DEC_LITERAL)<sup>?</sup> (`e`|`E`) (`+`|`-`)<sup>?</sup> _end of input or not DEC_DIGIT_

-The following lexical forms similar to number literals are _reserved forms_:
+The following lexical forms similar to number literals are _reserved forms_.
+Due to the possible ambiguity these raise, they are rejected by the tokenizer instead of being interpreted as separate tokens.

 * An unsuffixed binary or octal literal followed, without intervening whitespace, by a decimal digit out of the range for its radix.